samcoble/CameraTransform/README.md

 It will be very interesting to experiment with a 3D 'notepad' per se.
 One that can take on any idea and put it in 3D space.
 Spatial memory opposed to ?

+Example of vertices 'painted' onto the floor plane.
+The beginning of object modification.
+At some point curvature will be a wide syntax.
 ![ye](https://github.com/samcoble/CameraTransform/assets/32228102/f0179d0f-3c6d-4fe8-be1c-3a7a191da6cc)